pallets-eco/flask-sqlalchemy/docs/models.rst

     query as the parent using a `JOIN` statement.
 -   ``'subquery'`` works like ``'joined'`` but instead SQLAlchemy will use a subquery.
--   ``'dynamic'`` is special and useful if you have may items.
+-   ``'dynamic'`` is special and useful if you have many items.
 Instead of loading the items SQLAlchemy will return another query object which you can further refine before loading them items.
 This is usually what you want if you expect more than a handful of items for this